griestopf/Visual3/content/topic_03_walk_cycle/_index.md

   - Build a moving, conveyor-belt-like walking stage with visual cues to the movement.
 Can be setup easily with a couple of cubes
   - Start with the Contact position
   - Copy the initial contact position to frame 25 (one frame out of the animation loop)
-  - Create a mirrored contact position at frame 12
+  - Create a mirrored contact position at frame 13
-  - Create the Passing positions at frames 6 and 18
+  - Create the Passing position at frame 7 (mirrored at 19)
-  - Create the Down positions at frames 3 and 15
+  - Create the Down position at frame 4 (mirrored at 16)
-  - Create the Up positions at frames 9 and 21
+  - Create the Up position at frame 10 (mirrored at 22)

 ## Questions